 Click on the images to enlarge them to 1920 X 1080

 Almost perfectly defragmented hard drive.
 On this particular drive, the MFT has 3 fragments so we will need to perform a boot time system file defrag to defragment the MFT.

 This particular drive has 2,000 fragmented files over 1.1 Gigabytes with over 181,000 fragments.
 We would call this severely fragmented and in need of a defrag!
 Your drive is probably like this and you don't even know it.

 A defrag explorer lets you view every defragmented file on the drive and sort via a variety of columns.
 Right clicking on a file or group of files gives you options to defragment the files or even all files in the containing folder.

 The screen where you select the files you want to move to the High Performance and Archive zones of your hard drive.
 The automatic option gives you numerous ways to select files based upon frequency of usage.

-The pulldown for the different defragmentation methods offered in the upcoming version 6.
+The pulldown for the different defragmentation methods offered in the latest version 6.

 Options for the Recency method.
 Notice the number of options that give you total control over your defrag.
 Optimize folder placement relative to MFT places your folders right adjacent the Master File Table for significantly faster file access.

 Clicking on a block on the disk display shows you what files are in the block and information about each file.
 You can defragment the file right there or you can even drag it onto anywhere onto the disk display and it will place the file at that cluster number while also defragmenting it.